-Meantime perpetual sleet, and driving snow,

-Obscure the skies, and hang on herds below.

-The starving cattle perish in their stalls,

-Huge oxen stand inclos'd in wintry walls

-Of snow congeal'd; whole herds are buried there

-Of mighty stags, and scarce their horns appear.

-The dextrous huntsman wounds not these afar

-With shafts or darts, or makes a distant war

-With dogs, or pitches toils to stop their flight,

-But close engages in unequal fight;

-And while they strive in vain to make their way

-Through hills of snow, and pitifully bray,

-Assualts with dint of sword, or pointed spears,

-And homeward, on his back, the burthen bears.

-The men to subterranean caves retire,

-Secure from cold, and crowd the cheerful fire:

-With trunks of elms and oaks the hearth they

-load,
+The dextrous huntsman wounds not these afar With shafts or darts, or makes a distant war With dogs, or pitches toils to stop their flight, But close engages in unequal fight; And while they strive in vain to make their way Through hills of snow, and pitifully bray, Assaults with dint of sword, or pointed spears, And homeward on his back the burthen bears.
+The men to subterranean caves retire, Secure from cold, and crowd the cheerful fire : With trunks of elms and oaks the hearth they load,

 Nor tempt th' inclemency of heav'n abroad.
 Their jovial nights in frolic, and in play, They pass, to drive the tedious hours away.
+DRYDEN'S VIRGIL.

-THE ALPS AT DAY-BREAK.
+THE ALPS AT DAY-BREAK

-The sunbeams streak the azure skies,

-And line with light the mountain's brow:

-With hounds and horns the hunters rise,

-And chase the roebuck through the snow.
+THE sunbeams streak the azure skies, And line with light the mountain's brow: With hounds and horns the hunters rise, And chase the roebuck through the snow.